List of American Basketball Association awards and honors: ABA championship

 All ABA Finals were in best-of-seven format and were contested between the winners of the Eastern Division and the Western Division finals.
 The only teams to win the championship more than once were the Indiana Pacers and the New York Nets.
 The Indiana Pacers initially played in the ABA Finals in 1969, which they lost to the Oakland Oaks, but they won the championship the next year against the Los Angeles Stars.
 They won in the ABA Finals again in 1972, their first after moving to the Western Division, against the New York Nets and won their final ABA championship against the Kentucky Colonels in 1973.
 The New York Nets won their first championship in 1974 against the Utah Stars, and their second against the Denver Nuggets in 1976.

-The last ABA Finals were in 1976, after which the ABA–NBA merger took place; three of the four teams that continued into the NBA made it to or won the ABA Finals.
+The last ABA Finals were in 1976, after which the ABA–NBA merger took place;all four teams that continued into the NBA made it to or won the ABA Finals.